content-left-bg.png

 Supervisor qualifications

-• a registered teacher with knowledge of cooking and safe food handling procedures and the potential hazards; or
+• a registered teacher with knowledge of cooking and the potential hazards

-• an adult supervisor, working under the direct supervision of a registered teacher, with competence (knowledge and skills) in cooking and safe food handling procedures and the potential hazards.
+• an adult supervisor, working under the direct supervision of a registered teacher, with competence (knowledge and skills) in cooking and the potential hazards.

-• a registered teacher with demonstrated competence (knowledge and skills) in cooking and safe food handling procedures and the potential hazards; or
+• a registered teacher with demonstrated competence (knowledge and skills) in cooking and the potential hazards

 • an adult supervisor, working under the direct supervision of a registered teacher, with qualifications or accreditation in Certificate I in Hospitality or similar.

-• a registered teacher with qualifications in Home Economics and/or Hospitality (or equivalent demonstrated capability, e.g. Certificate I in Hospitality, or similar); or
+• a registered teacher with qualifications in home economics and/or hospitality (or equivalent demonstrated capability, such as Certificate I in Hospitality or similar)

 • an adult supervisor, working under the direct supervision of a registered teacher, with qualifications or accreditation in Certificate II in Hospitality or similar.